spring-ai-playground

 What an external client sees { #external }

 For an external MCP client (e.g. Claude Desktop) calling a Required tool on the built-in /mcp server, the built-in server issues an MCP elicitation request - a confirmation card the client renders before the call proceeds.
+The elicitation message is prefixed with the tool’s risk level (for example [risk L5 Critical]), because the elicitation protocol has no severity field of its own.
 If the client does not support elicitation, the call is denied (it cannot be approved).
 The playground’s own MCP Inspector → Elicitation shows elicitation requests the playground receives while acting as an MCP client; external clients render the built-in server’s approval prompt in their own UI.

 Good defaults { #defaults }